 - Pushing Daisies: A number of clowns were driving away from the circus when they were forced off the road and into the lake.
 When their car is dragged up from it and they start pulling the bodies out, it starts out with only one clown...and then another one is pulled out and another one and another one, including a clown wearing stilts, and it keeps going until it's hilarious.

-- Sesame Street used a clown car in a counting lesson.
-A mini hatchback (with a police siren) came in driving around in circles, then came to a stop to let out 10 clowns (each counting 1 to 10 as the came out) before they all went back into it (counting backwards this time), after which the hatchback took off.
+- For a counting lesson, a mini hatchback (with a police siren) came in driving around in circles, then came to a stop to let out 10 clowns (each counting 1 to 10 as they came out) before they all went back into it (counting backwards this time), after which the hatchback took off.

 - Psychonauts: During the Milkman Conspiracy level, several large black government-type sedans pull up and disgorge a tidal wave of Censors to fight the Rainbow Squirts.

 - Age of Empires provides an egregious example in Transport Ships.
 You can pile up to 10 elephants in a Transport Ship, and it looks like it would have difficulty carrying one.

 - Star Wars: Galactic Battlegrounds has a similar issue.
 A transport ship with a storage compartment the size of a rental truck can hold multiple AT-AT walkers.

 - Zigzagged in StarCraft, due largely to Units Not to Scale: the sprite for a Terran siege tank is roughly the same size as a dropship, but the dropship can fit two.